Skip to content

 Autoresearch

-You’ve already seen how a closed feedback loop makes agents more autonomous — tests and scripts let them self-correct without waiting for you.
+You’ve already seen how a closed feedback loop gives agents more autonomy: tests and scripts let them self-correct without waiting for you.
 Autoresearch takes that idea further.
-Instead of fixing one known problem, the agent explores a space of potential improvements on its own, running experiments and keeping what works.
+Instead of fixing one known problem, the agent explores a space of possible improvements, runs experiments, and keeps what works.

-It’s particularly effective for optimization tasks where you can express the goal as a number.
+It works especially well for optimization tasks where the goal can be expressed as a number.

 You give the agent two things: